maribies/Neighboorhood-Map/README.md

 ## About

 This application is a single page app featuring Porto, Portugal.
-It features map markers to identify must see places, search functionality to discover more about these places.
-The map is from the Google Maps API and the Unslpash API for more information about each place.
+It features map markers to identify must see places, and a filter functionality to filter each location by a user selected category.
+The map is from the Google Maps API and the images for each must see location come from the Unslpash API.

 Created with Create React App - (https://github.com/facebook/create-react-app/)